 Pyralspite varieties sometimes exist in an uninterrupted solid solution series that is continuous in chemical composition and color.
 Examples include: Standard Pyrope to Almandine; Rhodolite to Almandine; Color Change Pyrope to Color Change Spessartine.
 Gems with intermediate compositions that are near the boundary between the 2 species/varieties can look the same and also have very similar RI's and magnetic susceptibilities.

 Pyralspite Garnet varieties and species are a different matter.
-They mix and blend with one other much more freely than Ugrandite Garnets.
+They mix and blend with one other much more freely than Ugrandite Garnets, resulting in endless intermediate variations.
 First, let's review how to separate the 3 red Garnet species: red Pyrope, Almandine and red Spessartine.

 Rhodolite or Almandine?